Divorce Attorney in Parsippany, NJ

 Contested Divorce Cases

-Unfortunately, due to court schedules and the need for litigation, these cases take longer, involve higher expenses, and can be extremely stressful.
+- Unfortunately, due to court schedules and the need for litigation, these divorce cases take longer, involve higher expenses, and can be extremely stressful.

-At Simon, O’Brien & Knapp, our Parsippany divorce attorneys have a strong track record of fighting tirelessly in court to reach positive outcomes for our clients.
+At Simon, O’Brien & Knapp, our Parsippany divorce lawyers have a strong track record of fighting tirelessly in court to reach positive outcomes for our clients.

 No matter what type of divorce process you may be facing, our family law firm in Parsippany, NJ is here to ensure that your legal rights are protected as we pursue an outcome through a process that meets your needs and objectives.

-Our recognized and highly-skilled legal team has built a solid reputation for its competence in serving clients throughout our area.
+Our recognized and highly-skilled legal team has built a solid reputation for its competence in serving clients throughout our area of Parsippany.

-Let our lawyers provide the representation you need for this critical legal process.
+Let our divorce lawyers provide the representation you need for this critical legal process.

 Call (973) 604-2224 to get your divorce questions and concerns addressed today.